 The generative process to sample a new token conditioned on support embedding x proceeds as follows.
 We first initialize an empty image canvas, C, that will maintain the state of the sample.
-Next, we sample a global orientation θ for the token from subroutine GenerateOrientation.
+Next, we sample a global orientation θ for the token from the subroutine GenerateOrientation.
 This is an additional neural network module that is used only once at the start of the sample and it selects from 4 discrete orientation choices.
-From there, we iteratively sample the next part and next relation from subroutines GeneratePart and GenerateRelation until a termination is reached.
+From there, we iteratively sample the next part and next relation from the subroutines GeneratePart and GenerateRelation until a termination is reached.
 Each of these sample steps conditions on the support, as well as the current partial-object, by reading x and C as neural network inputs.
 This design enables the model to capture complex correlations that permeate through multiple parts of an object, or that connect a new object to support examples.
-At the end of each iteration, we update our canvas C with the latest partialobject using a symbolic image renderer and pass the new canvas to subroutine Terminate, a neural network that decides whether to terminate the object or continue with another part.
+At the end of each iteration, we update our canvas C with the latest partial-object using a symbolic image renderer and pass the new canvas to subroutine Terminate, a neural network that decides whether to terminate the object or continue with another part.

 The architectures of the neural networks for GeneratePart and GenerateRelation are depicted in Fig. 9.
 In GeneratePart, a CNN embeds the current image canvas to a vector and concatenates it with the encoder embedding.
-The combined vector is then processed by a fully-connected (dense) layer, and a softmax layer then predicts a categorical distribution for the primitive ID of the next part.
+To pool the visual information coming from the CNN and the non-visual encoder embedding x, a fully-connected (dense) layer is used to process the combined vector.
+A softmax layer then predicts a categorical distribution for the primitive ID of the next part.
 In GenerateRelation, a CNN similarly encodes the image canvas, this time concatenating the resulting vector with both the encoder embedding as well as a discrete embedding of the primitive ID chosen in the previous step.
 The concatenated vector is then processed by a dense layer and fed to an attention-style prediction head.
 Using this input and an attention-style weighting scheme, the prediction head outputs a distribution over discrete choices for how and where the new part will attach to previous ones in the canvas (Fig. 21).